galuhsahid/clip-indonesian/README.md

 Still a work in progress so may not give the best result (yet) :)

+clip-indonesian was presented in PyCon ID 2021.
+You can view the slide deck [here](https://bit.ly/pycon-clip-indonesian).

 # Dataset

 More details about the dataset used can be found [here](/data).